thgomes/thgomes/README.md

 ### Hi there 👋

-I'm a Software Engeneering student, mainly focused on backend development, but I love exploring different areas of programming.
-I have experience building aplications with JavaScript/TypeScript using Adonis, Express, NestJS and React.
-I also have knolage in C, C++ and I'm currently learning Rust.
+I'm a Software Engineering student, mainly focused on backend development, but I love exploring different areas of computation.
+I have experience building applications with JavaScript/TypeScript using Adonis, Express, NestJS, and React.
+I also have knowledge in C, C++, and I'm currently learning Go.